tyknkd/news-analyzer/README.md

 The REST API entry point is [www.jeitikei.online/api](https://www.jeitikei.online/api/).
 [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) principles are applied in order to facilitate hypermedia-driven discovery of the endpoints within the API.
 ![homepage](https://github.com/tyknkd/news-analyzer/blob/main/images/screenshot_api_hateoas.png)

-## Testing
-Gradle is used to implement unit and integration tests, and these tests are incorporated into the continuous integration/continuous deployment workflow.
-Using test doubles and mock external services, the unit tests check each element of the system (e.g., database operations, message queue, data processing, etc.), and the integration tests check that these elements function together at the app level as expected: that the data can be (1) reliably collected, (2) stored in the collector database, (3) transferred to the data analyzer, (4) processed with unsupervised machine learning (LDA), (5) stored in the analyzer database, (6) passed to the web server, (7) stored in the web-server database, and (8) displayed to the end user in reverse chronological order and by topic group.
-(NB: It is worth noting that because unsupervised machine learning is being applied, the article topics are only identified by common keywords.)

 ## Monitoring
 Production monitoring is accomplished by scraping metrics with [Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus)